Housing & Support Officer

 You must have six months’ experience of working with homeless people, people with a history of offending, people recovering from alcohol and drug dependency, young people or people with mental health problems.
 Knowledge and understanding of the benefits system is required, and experience of supported housing would also be an advantage.

 You must be a professional and confident communicator able to communicate effectively in person, by phone, or in writing with a wide range of people; having the ability also to keep the financial records required for monitoring the collection of weekly charges, arrears, petty cash etc.

 You will have an understanding of, and commitment to, client consultation thus supporting clients to shape and influence the services provided to them, including the development and review of their individual support plans.

 You will be able to assess risk, and to empower clients to take informed and appropriate risks while reducing any which could limit their independence.
 An understanding of safeguarding issues and a commitment to protect all adults and children using or visiting their services is desirable.

 Administrative skills and the ability to produce accurate and relevant work is essential, which in turn will require you to have a good level of IT skills, especially (MS Office) Word and Outlook.

 You must have a full, valid driving licence that will permit your use of manual pool vehicles, as well as the use of your own car for work purposes.
 You will have the ability to work outside of normal working hours, and to undertake on call duties.

 Enhanced DBS clearance will also be required.

 This role is open to trainees, so no previous experience is required, all you need to have is the desire and aptitude for helping people change their lives.

-You may have experience of the following: Support Worker, Housing, Vulnerable People, Charities, Social Worker, Community Development, Volunteer, Housing Support Worker, Challenging Behaviour, Third Sector, Residential Care Worker, Charity, Voluntary Sector etc.
+You may have experience of the following: Housing & Support Officer, Housing Officer, Support Worker, Housing, Vulnerable People, Charities, Social Worker, Community Development, Volunteer, Housing Support Worker, Challenging Behaviour, Third Sector, Residential Care Worker, Charity, Voluntary Sector etc.